shocker-0x15/SLR/libSLR/External/AnalyticSkyDomeRadiance/README.txt

-This file is part of a sample implementation of the analytical skylight and solar radiance models presented in the SIGGRAPH 2012 paper
+﻿This file is part of a sample implementation of the analytical skylight and solar radiance models presented in the SIGGRAPH 2012 paper